Xinglab/rPGA/README.md

      -c CHROM        Chromosome to analyze (required)
-     -b              flag to write allele specific bam files --conflict      flag to write bam file containing conflicting reads --rnaedit	     flag to check for RNA editing events that overlap heterozygous SNPs -e              file containing RNA editing events (in format downloaded from RADAR: rnaedit.com)
+     -b              flag to write allele specific bam files --conflict      flag to write bam file containing conflicting reads

-Note: if you use --rnaedit flag, then you MUST provide a file containing RNA editing events using -e

-Using --rnaedit flag outputs two files per chromosome:

-      1. rna-edit.chrom.txt: contains RNA editing positions that overlap with heterozygous SNPs, and the number of reads overlapping each position that are assigned to hap1, hap2, or are conflicting.
-      2. hap*.rna-edit.chrom.bam: contains reads that cover RNA editing/heterozygous SNP positions

 Usage: Allele Specific Bam Files